rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 to best handle the request.
 If not vehicle type is provided.

 The priority level provides a way to indicate the relative importance of the request compared to other requests.
-For example, emergency vehicles or delayed busses could be given a higher priority level.
+For example, emergency vehicles or delayed buses could be given a higher priority level.
 Another request with a higher level can override an existing priority with a lower level.

-If the ETA changes befere the priority is cancelled, or you want to change the priority level, you send another request message with type set to 'update'.
+If the ETA changes before the priority is cancelled, or you want to change the priority level, you send another request message with type set to 'update'.
 The vehicle type cannot be changed.

 A priority request should always be cancelled as soon as there's no need for the priority anymore